 This is a universal coolant that offers protection for up to 10 years or 300,000 miles.

-It’s important to note that you should always check your owner’s manual to determine the correct type of fluid to add3.
+It’s important to note that you should always check your owner’s manual to determine the correct type of fluid to add.
 Also, remember to mix the coolant with distilled water so that you have a combination of 50% coolant and 50% water.

 Please ensure that the coolant you choose is compatible with your vehicle to prevent any potential damage.
 If you’re unsure, it’s always a good idea to consult with a professional or your vehicle’s manufacturer.